-As a central nervous system depressant, Klonopin also slows down vital functions like respiration.
-Taking too much Klonopin, or combining it with other CNS depressants, can make you feel tired, dizzy, confused and uncoordinated.
+Because it is a depressant, it also slows down vital body functions like respiration and heart rate.
+Taking too much Klonopin alone or combining it with other CNS depressants can make you feel tired, dizzy, confused and uncoordinated.

 - Chronic confusion